 I opted for the 14.5-inch carbine length barrel, which is a button-rifled 6-groove barrel manufactured from E19T bar steel, with a 1:9 right-hand twist.
 Other options in the DM4 line include the 10-inch, 12-inch and 16-inch barrelled AR-15’s.

 There is no chrome-lining or Nitride treatment, so a little extra cleaning and maintenance is required in preventing corrosion.
+This also means that your dreams of firing hundreds of tracer rounds of consistent mag dumps should probably be put on hold for now.

 Two stamped steel 30-round magazines are issued along with the rifle.
 They are not bad, and I’ve had no issues with them yet.
 However the majority of magazines that I use are aftermarket; a fifty-fifty split between 30-round Magpul PMAG and H&K 556 magazines.
-I also have three 10-round PMAG’s that are used for longer shots when a bipod is fitted to the rifle, offering more ground clearance.

 DM4 Rifle Performance & Accuracy